-At The University of Kansas Cancer Center, the region’s only National Cancer Institute-designated cancer center, our certified genetic counselors offer genetic testing to identify individuals who have Lynch syndrome.
+At The University of Kansas Cancer Center, the region’s only National Cancer Institute-designated comprehensive cancer center, our certified genetic counselors offer genetic testing to identify individuals who have Lynch syndrome.
 Taking this step helps ensure that you receive appropriate cancer screening, which can improve the chances of preventing or diagnosing cancers early, when they are most treatable.

 What is Lynch syndrome?